Highway Lane Change

 This example shows how to perceive surround-view information and use it to design an automated lane change maneuver system for highway driving scenarios.

 An automated lane change maneuver (LCM) system enables the ego vehicle to automatically move from one lane to another lane.
 An LCM system models the longitudinal and lateral control dynamics for an automated lane change.
 LCM systems scan the environment for most important objects (MIOs) using onboard sensors, identify an optimal trajectory that avoids these objects, and steer the ego vehicle along the identified trajectory.

-This example shows how to design and test the planner and controller components of an LCM system.
-In this example, the lane change planner uses ground truth information from the scenario to detect MIOs.
-It then generates a feasible trajectory to negotiate a lane change that is executed by the lane change controller.
+This example shows how to create a test bench model to test the sensor fusion, planner, and controller components of an LCM system.
+This example uses five vision sensors and one radar sensor to detect other vehicles from the surrounding view of the ego vehicle.
+It uses a joint probabilistic data association (JPDA) based tracker to track the fused detections from these multiple sensors.
+The lane change planner then generates a feasible trajectory for the tracks to negotiate a lane change that is executed by the lane change controller.
 In this example, you:

-Explore other scenarios: These scenarios test the system under additional conditions.
+Explore other scenarios — These scenarios test the system under additional conditions.

-You can apply the modeling patterns used in this example to test your own planner and controller components of an LCM system.
+You can apply the modeling patterns used in this example to test your own LCM system.

-In this example, you use a system-level simulation test bench model to explore the behavior of the planner and controller components for a lane change maneuver system.
-Open the system-level simulation test bench model.
+In this example, you use a system-level simulation test bench model to explore the behavior of a probabilistic sensor-based LCM system.

 Opening this model runs the